 the 3-dimension angular rate vector giving the angular rate of the sensor BRF with respect to the IRF;

-This vector is expressed in the sensor BRF.

 the validity date for both supplied attitude and angular rate.

+The 3-dimension angular rate vector is expressed in the sensor BRF.

 For aided tracking, data specified in 4.1.6.1a shall be supplied regularly by the spacecraft, at an update rate and accuracy agreed by the customer.

 Except for attitude quaternion, the unit of all inputs shall be indicated.